Chart Color Schemes

 The employment landscape in Murwillumbah shows performance that lags behind national averages across key labour market indicators

-Conversely, agriculture, forestry & fishing showed lower representation at 2.8% versus the regional average of 5.3%.
-Over a 12-month period ending December 2025, Murwillumbah's labour force decreased by 0.5% and employment declined by 0.4%, leaving unemployment broadly flat.
-By comparison, Regional NSW recorded an employment decline of 1.2% and a labour force decline of 0.8%, with unemployment rising by 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Murwillumbah's employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Leading employment industries are health care & social assistance, retail trade, and education & training.
+However, agriculture, forestry & fishing has a lower representation at 2.8%, compared to the regional average of 5.3%.
+The area may offer limited local employment opportunities as indicated by the working population versus resident population count from Census data.
+Over the past year, labour force decreased by 0.6% and employment declined by 0.5%, leaving unemployment broadly flat.
+In contrast, Regional NSW saw an employment decline of 1.2%, labour force decline of 0.8%, and a rise in unemployment by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary between industry sectors.
+Applying these projections to Murwillumbah's employment mix indicates a potential local employment increase of 6.5% over five years and 13.5% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localised population projections.

 Frequently Asked Questions - Employment